willvieira/ms_STM-managed/manuscript/manuscript.md

 Colonization of temperate species beyond the leading edge of their distribution may depend on many factors such as climate conditions, competitive ability, and seed sources through dispersion.
 The first factor limiting the colonization of a population beyond its range is the climate.
 Once the climate limitation is relaxed with climate warming, species interactions such as competition for light may limit the development of regenerating individuals [e.g. @Bianchi2018].
-Finally, seed source is a density-dependent process that, associated with the slow migration rate of trees, contributes to the lack of colonization beyond the population range limits.
+Finally, seed production is a density-dependent process that, associated with the slow migration rate of trees, contributes to the lack of colonization beyond the population range limits.
 In the context of managing ecological processes, some of these factors can be modified with forest management.
 Here we model two management practices that may operate at different spatial scales to simulate density-independent colonization: plantation (i.e. assisted migration) at the large spatial scale, and enrichment planting at the local spatial scale.
 Plantation occurs in regeneration states, while enrichment planting occurs in mature stands of the alternative composition (e.g. introducing temperate hardwoods in a boreal stand).